vadimisakanov/open-infrastructure/hire/senior-devops-sre-questions.md

 These are the questions and some answers on them collected on various interviews.
 Nothing company or person special.

+Please feel free to open pull request if you want to add anything.

 #### How Linux starts (linux boot sequence):
 long - https://opensource.com/article/17/2/linux-boot-and-startup
 long - https://en.wikipedia.org/wiki/Linux_startup_process